 Are you sure you're feeding your pet the right diet, in the right amount, and in the right way?

 The right diet and amount are pretty self-explanatory, but "in the right way" is a little less obvious.
-Your veterinary nutritionist uses this term for most of the other aspects of feeding; where feeding takes place, whether your pet eats from a bowl/food dispensing toy/feeding tube/something else, whether your pet is meal-fed or free-fed, and on and on.
+Your board certified veterinary nutritionist uses this term for most of the other aspects of feeding; where feeding takes place, whether your pet eats from a bowl/food dispensing toy/feeding tube/something else, whether your pet is meal-fed or free-fed, and on and on.
 This is where a pet's nutrition plan can really become customized.
 Pets who need large amounts of treats as rewards for good behavior need a nutrition plan that accommodates that, and others who get bored easily, or need to gain or lose weight are examples of adjusting the "way" the diet is fed to meet the pet's and pet owner's needs.

 It's okay for you to be high-maintenance too!